aubreypwd/zsh-plugin-x/README.md

 # `x`

-A simple way to exit your shell, use use `x`.
+A simple way to exit your shell, just use use `x`.

 ## Install